 #69: Dog Walking

-Dogs love to go out on a walk.
-Especially high energy breeds.
-Not everyone has the time to do this.
-Whether through a dog walking app like Wag! or just offering your own services, there are plenty of opportunities to make money here.
+If you like to be outdoors and walk dogs, then this is the niche side hustle idea for you!
+Dogs love walks - especially high energy breeds but not everyone has the time to do this.
+Whether through a dog walking app like Wag! or just offering your own services, there are plenty of opportunities to make extra money here.
 Not to mention spend a lot of time with cute dogs.
-For a lot of us that’s a serious win-win!
+For a lot of us that's a serious win-win!

 #71: Estate Sale Service

 Many times when a property owner passes away someone needs to handle the estate sale for the family.
 Specializing in this area is a great way to coordinate with local auction houses or sellers to turn unwanted possessions into extra cash that the heirs can more easily split.
 If you can help these difficult transitions run smoothly, you will often get a very good cut of what gets sold.
 All well providing an essential service to the community.